 Mentors lead high school participants through career and hands-on investigation activities while developing relationships to help support each other as they pursue their STEM goals.
 The program introduces participants to STEM professionals and entrepreneurs in biotechnology, biopharma, computer science, and cybersecurity to learn more about the careers and industries located in their own communities.

-Learning Undefeated is currently enrolling for Cohort Two, Emerging Leaders in Biotech + Cyber, which begins on November 2, 2021.
+Cohort Two, Emerging Leaders in Biotech + Cyber, began on November 2, 2021.

 Cohort Two Open To: